-- As shown in the example above, WirelessKeyView shows any wireless network names and passwords saved in your computer – the Key (Ascii) is the wireless password e.g. for network name hhhh the wireless password is ‘NirSofer12345′.
+- As shown in the example above, WirelessKeyView shows any wi-fi network names and passwords saved in your computer – the Key (Ascii) is the wireless password e.g. for network name hhhh the password is ‘NirSofer12345’.
 The program works on XP, Vista and W7 – and with WEP, WPA and WPA2 passwords.

 Issues With WirelessKeyView

 If you use XP and WPA security – the WPA password in XP is converted into a new binary key that contains 64 Hexadecimal digits.
-This binary key cannot be converted back to the original password that you typed, but you can still use it to connect to the wireless network exactly like the original password (it just takes longer to type in).
+This binary key cannot be converted back to the original that you typed, but you can still use it to connect to the network exactly like the original password (it just takes longer to type in).
 WirelessKeyView displays the binary key in the Hex key column.